denizenslab/teaching/_seminars/NLP_HM.md

 </table>
 <br>

+IMPORTANT: Attendance of the first session is required to activate the registration!

 ## Content

 In this block seminar, students will learn about selected research topics in natural language processing in humans and machines.
 In addition, students will get hands-on experience fostering their own and each others' learning through reading scientific papers and giving a presentation.